 The truly local experience continues as we head up to the remote Fantana Plateau, home to only a few small villages.
 We meet the friendly locals from this isolated area and create portraits, and then deeper into the countryside we go.
 We visit a gypsy basket weaving family before heading to the village of Criseni, home to the only Straw Hat Museum in the world.
 We meet the passionate local founder of this museum as well as other villagers who will definitely be curious about our visit to this remote location.
 After lunch, we drive to the village of Sansimion, home to the only palinka (brandy) distillery in Romania that still uses a centuries old technique for all production.
 After a photo session and some palinka tasting, we head back to Corund for a special dinner prepared for us by our wonderful hosts.

 The next morning, we visit nearby Sighisoara, considered one of the best-preserved medieval villages in all of Europe.
 Sighisoara does not see a huge number of visitors, which allows us to walk the cobblestone lanes without crowds.
-We enjoy a full afternoon wandering the friendly walled village, which is still completely inhabited, as we visit a traditional wine cellar, an impressive cathedral, the main clock tower and the birthplace of Vlad Tepes (the inspiration for Dracula).
+We enjoy a full morning wandering the friendly walled village, which is still completely inhabited, as we visit a traditional wine cellar, an impressive cathedral, the main clock tower and the birthplace of Vlad Tepes (the inspiration for Dracula).